 - Customer information: name, language, city, transaction ID

 #6 Fine-tune your phone support according to the data gathered

-Review the data you collected from SnapCall reporting to evaluate your current phone support:
+Review the data collected from SnapCall reporting to evaluate your current phone support:

-- Total volume of calls per breaking down (call attempts, missed calls, dropped calls, picked up calls).
+- Total volume of calls broken down: call attempts, missed calls, dropped calls, picked up calls.

-Use the data you gathered from Zendesk reporting and evaluate the impact of phone support on your overall support (other channels):
+Using this data alongside that from Zendesk reporting to evaluate the impact of phone support on your overall support:

 - Using the tags on each ticket, filter per 'call query' to assess volume on each

 - Hear the call recordings to evaluate the quality of the call and get insights

 - Reduce customer service calls